 Aviva has chosen to work with Lifetime Mortgage Direct and Retiredom Equity Release to provide advice.
 These firms are responsible for the advice they give but will only provide you with information on Aviva Lifetime Mortgages, not on schemes provided by any other company.

 This is the reason why we've chosen to work with Age Partnership, the award winning equity release specialist.
-They can give you independent advice and quote on schemes across the whole market, including Aviva.
-They also guarantee to beat any like-for-like equity release quote or give you £500 if they can’t.
+They can give you advice and quote on schemes across a wide range of leading providers, including Aviva.

 See how equity release providers compare or find out how much equity you could release from your home, using our easy-to-use calculator.
 It’s free and there’s no obligation to go further.

-For free and independent advice on equity release call 0800 368 8466 to speak to a specialist adviser at Age Partnership.
+For free advice on equity release call 0800 368 8466 to speak to a specialist adviser at Age Partnership.